RALIST/game/Wasteland Chronicles.md

 - Players can repair their equipment using the Repair skill and appropriate materials.
 - Different levels of degradation can be implemented, with heavily degraded items having significantly reduced stats and requiring more resources to repair.

-## Part 6: Game Mechanics - Settlement Building
+## Part 6:  Settlement Building System

 ### Building Types